temujin9/mezovy/adventures/050 - pros and cons in prolichica.md

     - Heightened directionless awareness, has bred strife with local underworld
     - Patritsiy is juggling a delicate balancing act inherited from his predecessor (about whom dark rumors circulated)
     - The Alchemist's Guild have been trying to talk them into massed guns, nobody's buying it
-    - Cossack elite guardsmen have friends who couldn't quite hack it in the Prolichia guard, they could grow your troop
+    - Cossack elite guardsmen have friends who couldn't quite hack it in the Prolichica guard, they could grow your troop
   - Church
     - Looking for evidence of ghoulishness, what can they find (Diplomacy 30, -5 if K: Religion 5 ranks)
     - Perception 30 or K: Engineering 20 to see the oddities in the flooring